 There's no backup option for Crypto Wallet.
 In the case, when a user needs to recover this wallet he needs to contact the support team and provide certain information.
 Private keys are not available for users and are stored by the company.
 Crypto Wallet users can send coins to each other for free.

 2. Freewallet Lite.
 This is another multi-currency wallet.
 Just like Crypto Wallet, it is available for Android and iOS.
-Lite version supports a different set of coins.
+The Lite version supports a different set of coins.
 Freewallet Lite users can store BTC, ETH, and ERC20 tokens in it.

-Unlike Crypto Wallet, Lite version requires backup for recovery of the wallet (restore of the wallet requires the use of mnemonic phrase), private keys are stored by the wallet users and the transactions between the users of Lite version are not free.
+Unlike Crypto Wallet, the Lite version requires backup for recovery of the wallet (restore of the wallet requires the use of the mnemonic phrase), private keys are stored by the wallet users and the transactions between the users of Lite version are not free.
 This wallet is hierarchical deterministic, absolutely anonymous and requires no registration.
 The new address is created for every transaction.
-Lite version has real-time cryptocurrency charts and a feature of balance in fiat currency of choice.
+Lite version has real-time cryptocurrency charts and a feature of balance in the fiat currency of choice.

 3. Single-currency wallets.
-To date, Freewallet family includes dozens of dedicated single-currency wallets.
+To date, the Freewallet family includes dozens of dedicated single-currency wallets.
 Most of these wallets are available both for Android and iOS.
 These wallets request a phone number, Facebook or email address for logging in.